EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 Client-side wallet intelligence interface and globally comparative public wallet rank system for the **DAC Quantum Chain Testnet**.

 Wallet Intelligence Layer v3.6.0 is the **Back to Normal** release.
-It restores the normal WIL scoring model after the official DAC Testnet Inception Conviction Lock flow became inconsistent as an active scoring basis.
+It restores the normal WIL scoring model after the official DAC Testnet Inception Conviction Lock flow became inconsistent as an active scoring basis, and it hardens the worker path from historical backfill into live incremental sync.

 The project is community-built by **JERUZZALEM — DAC Infra Tester**.